Cloud9Trader/oanda-adapter/README.md

 ### getPrice(instrument, callback)

-Gets the current price of an instrument. `callback` is called with the following arguments:
+Gets the current price of an instrument. `instrument` can be an array to retrive multiple prices. `callback` is called with the following arguments:

 * `error`
 * `price` Object representing current price

 ### getCandles(symbol, start, end, granularity, callback)

 Gets the historical price candles for an instrument.
-See [Oanda Docs - Retrieve Instrument History](http://developer.oanda.com/docs/v1/rates/#retrieve-instrument-history) for argument format and available values.`callback` is called with the following arguments:
+See [OANDA Docs - Retrieve Instrument History](http://developer.oanda.com/docs/v1/rates/#retrieve-instrument-history) for argument format and available values.`callback` is called with the following arguments:

 * `error`
 * `candles` Array of historical price bars